 3) Online Linguistic Support (OLS) – the student will be granted a license for online language assessment, which he must complete before leaving for mobility.
 If this is not done, the scholarship will not be paid to the student.
 The student will also be issued with a language course (free of charge, and voluntary) which we strongly recommend they make full use of.

 4) Completion of their current semester – the student must have fulfilled all school obligations necessary to complete the previous semester before departure.
 Specifically, the successful completion of subjects and the conclusion of all grades, paid tution fees, loans, or fines and returned school equipment or loans from the school library / warehouse.
 This will be confirmed by the FAMO study and technical department.

 NOTE: Partner schools may have additional requirements for the admission of international students to stay under the Erasmus + program.
 It is therefore necessary for students to find out for themselves on the website of the selected institution how the admission procedure is currently taking place.

 DURING MOBILITY: During the stay abroad, the mobility participant is still a FAMO student, so he / she must have paid tuition fees for the given semester / school year.
 The host institution is no longer subject to any additional tuition fees.
-In case of changes related to signed contracts or difficulties during the stay abroad, the student should immediately contact the foreign department of FAMO.
+In case of changes related to signed contracts or difficulties during the stay abroad, the student should immediately contact the international office at FAMO.